nominolo/scion/README.markdown

 Introduction
 ============

-[Scion][home] is a Haskell library that aims to provide Haskell source code inspection and transformation functionality as well as various other features that may be useful for an IDE.
+[Scion][home] is a Haskell library that aims to implement those parts of a Haskell IDE which are independent of the particular front-end.

-Most of Scion's functionality is based on the GHC API.
-Scion tries to be front-end agnostic; it provides both a Haskell API and servers for non-Haskell clients such as Emacs and Vim.
+Scion is based on the GHC API and Cabal.
+It provides both a Haskell API and a server for non-Haskell clients such as Emacs and Vim.

   [home]: http://code.google.com/p/scion-lib/